Partnerships

 Partnership with The British Library

-The British Library-Qatar Foundation Partnership was launched in July 2012 to digitize the British Library's historical collections relating to the history of Qatar and the Gulf, medieval Arab science and medicine, and other cultural spheres.
-The project aims to transform people’s understanding of the history of the Gulf and wider Middle East.
+The British Library-Qatar Foundation Partnership was launched in July 2012 to digitize the British Library's collections relating to the history of Qatar and the Gulf, and a selection of medieval Arabic scientific manuscripts.